bow-simulation/virtualbow-website/docs/index.md

 **Command Line Interface**

 * Run simulations in batch mode
-* Use any programming language to automate simulations.
+* Call Bow Simulator from other programs.
 See the [user manual](resources.md#User Manual) for a Python example.
-* This way, more advanced computations like parameter studies and design optimizations can be performed
+* Perform more advanced computations like parameter studies and design optimizations

 <!--
 **Fully Documented**